 We generally take the tram to the end (Stop #9), walk down to Stop #7, then make our way to the creek where the kids can play in the stream and pools of water.
 No matter the season, hiking Sabino Creek and Bear Canyon to Seven Falls is delightful.
 Sometimes we take a picnic lunch.
 Great fun!
 Watch our video on Sabino Canyon and then visit the Official Sabino Canyon Website.
 Note: the tram isn’t expensive, but they only accept cash.
 In 2021 most of the shuttles were replaced by quiet, electric open-air vehicles.

-On the weekends and major holidays, Tombstone Vigilantes and other groups recreate the Old West in the middle of Allen Street, complete with 1880′s fashion shows, desperado hangings, and loud, raucous gunfights.
+On the weekends and major holidays, Tombstone Vigilantes and other groups recreate the Old West in the historic district, complete with 1880’s fashion shows, desperado hangings, and loud, raucous gunfights.
 Great fun!

 The kids particularly enjoyed riding in the stagecoach, lunch at Big Nose Kate’s Saloon, and the Old Courthouse – a fine museum that offers a realistic picture of historic Tombstone.
 For those planning a visit to Tombstone for the first time, we always recommend stopping by the Courthouse first for a bit of real history.
 And the kids always enjoy the Shootout at the OK Corral!

 Here they learned the techniques of safe rock climbing before they set out to conquer a hoodoo on the road to Mt.
 Lemmon.
 Generally, an hour of climbing walls was all it took to wear them out.
 But they loved it and always want to go back.
 The staff at Rocks & Ropes is very good about safety and each child is given thorough instructions before being allowed more than 5 feet off the ground.
-Rocks and Ropes hosts outings to cliffs such as Mt.
+Rocks & Ropes hosts outings to cliffs such as Mt.
 Lemmon as well.

 Learning About Guns